Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/hard-drives.md

 ### Workstation

-A Linux computer, preferably running the [Bitcurator Environment](https://bitcurator.net/) (We use a dual boot Dell XPS)
+A Linux computer, preferably running the [Bitcurator Environment](https://bitcurator.net/) (We use a Dell XPS)

 ## Software